Coronavirus digest: Netherlands introduces curfew to halt spread of new variant | DW | 21.01.2021

 In the United States, Dr. Anthony Fauci, Biden's top medical adviser on the pandemic, unveiled plans to join the global coronavirus vaccine scheme COVAX.
 He also said that the United States would pay its financial obligations to the World Health Organization and remain a member of the global health body.

 On his first day in office, US President Joe Biden released details of a 23-page plan to combat the coronavirus in the country.
-Biden issued 10 executive orders to put the new plan into action.
+On Thursday, Biden is set to issue 10 executive orders to put the new plan into action.

 The Biden administration will fully use the Defense Production Act to ramp up the production of masks, face shields, and other personal protective equipment (PPE), the new plan states.

-The plan reveals details on doubling drive-through testing sites as it attempts to accelerate the pace of the vaccination's roll-out.
+The Biden administration plan reveals details on doubling drive-through testing sites.
+It attempts to accelerate the pace of the vaccination's roll-out.

 Mexico has posted a near record 1,539 COVID-19 deaths and 20,548 cases.
 The high numbers are straining the health care system.
 Hospitals in Mexico City, the current center of the pandemic in the country, were at 89% capacity Wednesday, while 61% of hospital beds nationwide were filled.